Last Updated on January 7, 2022 by Yetty Akindele

 Wealthsimple offers the same services as with the TFSA for RRSP.

 EQ Bank offers an RSP with high interest.
-They offer a no-fees, 2.30% interest account that provides all the tax advantages of an RRSP.
+The limited-time 2.00% interest on a 3-month GIC also applies to a GIC RSP account with EQ Bank.
+You also get to enjoy all the tax advantages of an RRSP.

 If you already have a retirement savings plan that you can remain consistent on, you have nothing to worry about.
 A TFSA or an RRSP will both serve you well.
 The important thing is how you treat retirement savings as a whole.
 Your choice in retirement accounts comes second to that.